top of page

 We are located at Casa Adret, a historic building at n.6 Solomo ben Adret Street (known in Hebrew as the Rashba).
 The building, owned by the Adret family during the Middle Ages, is one of the oldest habitable buildings in Barcelona.
 It is situated in the heart of el Call, the city's old Jewish quarter.
 The first floor was likely used as a craft or clothing workshop, while the upper parts were inhabited by two Jewish families, evidenced by the mezuzah holes found on two of the doors of the house.

-In 2001, the prestigious architects, Elias Torres and José Antonio Martinez Lapeña, were comissioned to renovate the building.
+In 2001, the prestigious architects, Elias Torres and José Antonio Martinez Lapeña, were commissioned to renovate the building.

-Since 2018, it has been serving as a cultural hub, contributing to the revival of Jewish cultural life in Barcelona.
+Since 2018, it has been serving as a cultural hub, managed by Mozaika, contributing to the revival of Jewish cultural life in Barcelona.

 Sign up to our newsletter and stay connected with the latest updates, events, and insights from our Institute for Jewish Studies in Barcelona: